1970 Cambodian coup d'état: Overthrow of Sihanouk

 It appears to have been sometime during 16 or 17 March that Sirik Matak finally swayed Lon Nol to remove Sihanouk from the government.
 Lon Nol, who until that point may have been merely hoping that Sihanouk would end his relations with North Vietnam, showed some reluctance to take action against the Head of State: to convince him, Sirik Matak allegedly played him a tape-recorded press conference from Paris, in which Sihanouk threatened to execute them both on his return to Phnom Penh.
 The Prime Minister remained uncertain, with the result that Sirik Matak, accompanied by three army officers, compelled a weeping Lon Nol to sign the necessary documents at gunpoint.

 The next day – 18 March – the army took up positions around the capital, and a debate was held within the National Assembly under In Tam's direction.
 One member of the Assembly (Kim Phon, later to be killed by pro-Sihanouk demonstrators in Kampong Cham) walked out of the proceedings in protest, though was not harmed at the time.
 The rest of the assembly voted unanimously to invoke Article 122 of the Cambodian constitution, which withdrew confidence in Sihanouk.

 Lon Nol took over the powers of the Head of State on an emergency basis, while the position itself was taken by the President of the General Assembly, Cheng Heng.
 In Tam was confirmed as President of the Sangkum.
 The removal of Sihanouk had, therefore, followed essentially constitutional forms rather than being a blatant military takeover.
 These events marked the foundation of the Khmer Republic.

 Queen Kossamak was forced to leave the royal palace by the new government.
 She was held in house arrest in a suburban villa before being allowed to join her son in Beijing for health reasons in 1973, and died there two years later.

-Claimed United States involvement

-There is evidence that during 1969 Lon Nol approached the US military establishment to gauge military support for any action against Sihanouk.
-Lon Nol's appointee as deputy Prime Minister, Prince Sisowath Sirik Matak – a US-friendly nationalist and leader of the Cambodian business community – is thought to have suggested that Sihanouk should be assassinated, though Lon Nol rejected this plan as "criminal insanity".